Pensnett Site – Post 14

-The Post 14 team of staff is led by Gavin Lees, who has teaching and learning responsibility for the pupils.
-Students in Post 14 all have a keyworker; a member of the form team, who is the main point of contact for parents.
+All students at Pensnett site have a keyworker; a member of their form team, who is the main point of contact for parents.
 Students also have support from therapists, school health, educational psychology, social care and the family support team as and when required.

-Once particular needs, strengths, areas of interests or challenges have been identified, there are opportunities within the week to personalise the curriculum for students.
-We have excellent facilities for developing catering and hospitality skills, office skills or outdoor learning such as horticulture.
-This supports students by providing relevant work related learning opportunities within Post 14, before students undertake external work related learning opportunities.
+We have excellent facilities for developing catering and hospitality skills, office skills or outdoor learning such as horticulture and forest school.
+This supports students by providing relevant work-related learning opportunities, alongside external work-related learning opportunities.

-Students also have opportunities to undertake farm visits, swimming, college links, sports studies in the sports hall, creative arts and community visits to practise the skills learned in school.
+Students also have opportunities to undertake farm visits, swimming, college links, sports studies in the sports hall, creative arts and community visits linked to their learning outcomes.

 Elm Registration Group is a mixed age group, meeting the needs of students with different abilities including complex learning difficulties, medical needs and autism.